-Hit the jump to read more about the 2013 Acura NSX Concept.
+Click past the jump to read more about the 2015 Acura TLX GT Race Car.

 When the 2012 Pikes Peak International Hill Climb was postponed last month because of the Colorado wildfires, it was met with understanding from a lot of people given the circumstances, but also with hints of disappointment from fans of the event.

 But all’s about to be forgiven when the 90th installment of the event kicks off on August 12.
 One vehicle that comes as a late entry into the party is this insane Acura NSX from the guys over at LoveFab in Traverse, Michigan.
 We say that word "insane" because the car features a ridiculous engine under its hood in the make of a twin-turbo C96S engine that produces a whopping 850 horsepower.

 Needless to say, those numbers are tantamount to what you’d expect from cars that will be participating at Pikes Peak.
 Will the LoveFab NSX have what it takes to steal the show?